Alexander-NL/Alexander-NL/README.md

       <td align="center"><img src="https://github.com/Alexander-NL/Alexander-NL/blob/main/BakaNoHero.gif"/></td>
     </tr>
     <tr>
-      <td valign="text-top">Go-Block is a 3D Tower defense game that has 2 unique maps and have set ammount of waves of enemies and 2 towers that has different value and strength opening up different strategies by using `TowerTargetting.cs` and `TowerBehaviour.cs`.
+      <td valign="text-top">Go-Block is a 3D Tower defense game that has 2 unique maps and have set ammount of waves of enemies and 2 towers that has different value and strength opening up different strategies.
 Killing enemies and selling currently used towers gives money which can be used to buy more Towers.</td>
       <td valign="text-top">Baka no Hero is a 2D Rage Game which players controls the cursor that can slaps the hero and changes the direction of the hero.
 Player must help hero navigate the dungeon and defeat the boss.
 Baka no Hero reached TOP 20 in Gimersia.</td>
     </tr>
     <tr>